threefoldfoundation/www_vdc/content/docs/index.md

 eVDC stand for "edge Virtual DataCenter" which is a solution that exists on the ThreeFold grid.
 ThreeFold has created the largest active peer-to-peer cloud (the TF Grid) on the planet, which runs any Unix IT workload.

 The eVDC is a virtual data center (out of the box) that creates easy and industry standard ways to deploy, scale and manage Unix workloads.
-It present  the most popular toolING available in the market to run applications.
+It present  the most popular tooling available in the market to run applications.

 The eVDC offers the tooling for :
 - Deploying containerized Unix IT applications on the grid